oll-korreckt/grammar/src/markdown/info/elements/partOfSpeech/adjective.md

 # Adjectives
 <!-- +elementInfo -->
 <!-- !adjective -->
-Adjectives are used to describe noun-like elements within a sentence.
+Ad'jectives are used to describe noun-like elements within a sentence.
 <!-- !adjective -->

 ## Properties